nicpado/training/README.md

 # training
-training (python, data science, etc) repository
+training (python, "data science", etc) repository

+this is another file to merge